linkchecker/linkchecker/doc/development.md

    if so create a pull request using the GitHub workflow:
    "Create a branch with updated man pages and application translations"

+2. run `scripts/update_iana_uri_schemes.sh` and commit any changes

-2. edit `changelog.txt` and `upgrading.txt`
+3. edit `changelog.txt` and `upgrading.txt`

-3. confirm tests have passed
+4. confirm tests have passed

-4. submit a pull request
+5. submit a pull request

-5. create release (vX.Y.Z) on GitHub
+6. create release (vX.Y.Z) on GitHub

-6. check release has been created on PyPI
+7. check release has been created on PyPI